bchenley/MachineLearningPortfolio/README.md

 # Brandon Henley's Machine Learning Portfolio

-Hello!
-I'm Brandon Henley, a biomedical engineer with a background in physiological system modeling and signal processing.
-I'm currently embarking on a career transition to bridge my research skills into practical industry applications, especially in the areas of machine learning and artificial intelligence.
-This repository showcases some of the projects I've undertaken during this transition phase.
+Hi!
+I'm Brandon Henley, a biomedical engineer.
+This repository showcases some of the projects I've undertaken in machine learning and artificial intelligence.

 ## Table of Contents
 1. [Contact Information](#contact-information)